mbernste/mbernste.github.io/_posts/2022-06-11-linear_independence.md

 $\sum_{i=1}^n c_i\boldsymbol{x}_i = \boldsymbol{0}$

 and that not all of the coefficients are zero and let $C$ be the set of indices of the coefficients that are not zero.
-Then we see that write:
+Then, we can write

 $$\sum_{i \in C} c_i\boldsymbol{x}_i = \boldsymbol{0}$$

-There are two scenarios to consider: $C$ of 1 and $C$ is of size greater than 1.
+There are now two scenarios to consider: $C$ is of size 1 and $C$ is of size greater than 1.
 Let's first assume $C$ is of size 1 and let's let $k$ be the index of the one and only coefficient that is non-zero.
-Then we see that
+Then

 $$ c_k\boldsymbol{x}_k = \boldsymbol{0}$$

-Here we see that $\boldsymbol{x}_k$ must be the zero vector.
+We see that $\boldsymbol{x}_k$ must be the zero vector.
 This implies that the zero vector is in $S$.
-The zero vector is also in the span of the remaining vectors in $S$ since we can form a linear combination of the remaining vectors to form $S$ (simply set their coefficients to zero).
+The zero vector is in the span of the remaining vectors in $S$ (since we can form a linear combination of the remaining vectors to form $S$ by simply set their coefficients to zero).
 This implies that $S$ is linearly dependent.

 Let's assume that $C$ is of size greater than one.
-The we can see that for any $k \in C$, we can write:
+The for any $k \in C$, we can write:

 $$\begin{align*} \sum_{i \in C \setminus \{ k \} } c_i \boldsymbol{x}_i &= - c_k \boldsymbol{x}_k \\ \implies -\frac{1}{c_k} \sum_{i \in C \setminus \{ k \} } c_i\boldsymbol{x}_i &= \boldsymbol{x}_k \\ \implies  \sum_{i \in C \setminus \{k\}}  -\frac{c_i}{c_k} \boldsymbol{x}_i &= \boldsymbol{x}_k \end{align}$$